ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 1. The readback should then be read
 1. The theta for the readback (not the setpoint) is then used to calculate the theta of the device

+### Equipment on the beam

+#### Poleriser/Super Mirror

+An active component before the sample which changes the angle of the incoming beam

+#### Slit

+Slits are passive components that can sit anywhere along the beam line.
+A slits centre is measured from the beam's path.

+#### Analyser

+An active component placed after the sample which will split the beam.
+Some forms on analysers change the beam path horizontally some vertically.
+In the case of vertically they should be treated like mirrors with an angle.

+#### Detector

+A detector is a passive component that sits at the end of the beam line.
+There are at least two common types point and 1 D detectors.

+## Experimetnal Modes

+### Modes

+- nr mode: just a straight reflection from the ideal sample point.
+Used for solids and liquids with solids, i.e. things that can be rotated and are not effected by gravity
+- liquids nr: The sample if kept flag and the super mirror is used to make the specular condition correct.
+- polerised nr: set the poleriser at a given angle then run in nr mode but with a different incoming beam angle
+- polerisation analysis: as with nr mode but now after the sample point the beam is split into two and the detector moves to see either beam.
+2* Theta is still the angle between the incoming and outgoing beam at the sample point.
+- disabled: all components are free of geometry constraints and can be used independently.

+### Off Specular vs Specular

+In Specular mode the point detector is used whereas in off specular the 1D detector is used.

 ## Questions

 1. (John) Is the ideal sample point x position fixes?